Analysis | Washington’s defense is good enough to win it some games — and maybe even the NFC East

 Washington’s offense then took the subsequent free kick and scored a touchdown to build an early 9-0 advantage.

 Collins would later leave the game with what appears to be a severe ankle injury.
-Sweat departed, too, with a possible concussion, testing a defense that has already lost key defensive lineman Matt Ioannidis.
-Still, this is a defense filled with young players that excited Rivera enough to covet the Washington job after he was fired by Carolina last fall.
+Sweat departed, too, with a possible concussion, testing a defense that already has lost key defensive lineman Matt Ioannidis.
+Still, this is a defense filled with young players who excited Rivera enough to covet the Washington job after he was fired by Carolina last fall.
 The defense is deep and skilled enough to win some games.

 Perhaps even enough to win a lousy NFC East.